Data Overview

 Data image

-Data Overviews are MINERVA stories for a single, minimally-processed (Level 2 or 3) whole slide image with no annotation or analysis.
-Data Overviews provide online viewing access to largely unprocessed image data; MCMICRO will soon generate data overviews automatically as a component of the pipeline.
+Automated Minerva stories provide a single, minimally-processed (Level 2 or 3) whole slide image with no annotation or analysis.
+Automated stories provide online viewing access to largely unprocessed image data.
+These stories can be made automatically as part of the MCMICRO pipeline.

 PUBLIC ACCESS TO PRIMARY DATA